-When to book - I’m able to schedule your session Monday through Thursdays and ideally we will be shooting in the evening or early morning.
-The best light is sunrise and two hours before sunset!
+When to book - I’m able to schedule your session Monday through Thursdays and ideally we will be shooting in the evening.
+The best light is two hours before sunset and continues through dusk.
+If it is absolutely impossible to plan on a weekday let me know, I tend to be busy on the weekends (that wedding life) but do have availability here and there.

 If you have to get Save the Dates out try to plan your session accordingly.
 Since the general edit time for photos is 2-3 weeks, I recommend planning the shoot around 5 months before the wedding.
 That gives you plenty of time to get everything put together.

-What to expect - These sessions are really about coming together and celebrating you.
+What to expect - These sessions are really about coming together and getting to know each other.
 It’s a chance to capture moments that tell your story, showcase creativity, and illustrate the love you share.

 After the session I’m totally open to any feedback you may have.
 Let me know what you think, it will help me create better images for you on your wedding day!